bennettnw2/lpic101-Notes/105-notes.md

     if [[ "$VALUE"="things" ]]
     ```
     * this will evaluate to true
+    * be sure to use soft quotes?
+Why?

   * ##### `!=`
     * this character sequence indicates inequality